Dampiera wellsiana: Description

 Dampiera wellsiana is a floriferous, evergreen herb that ranges between 5 and 30 cm tall and is a perennial herb with a lifespan of over two years.
 Over time, the plant can grow to over 2 m and its inflorescence is largely contained on the above-ground body of the plant.
 The leaves are flat and smooth, 2–7 cm long and 9-40mm wide.
 The leaf stem (petiole) is 6 cm long and unribbed with tufted hairs around its exterior and the leaves and stems are a dark green colour.
 The flowers gather in loose heads in thick inflorescences with thin pale to dark blue petals.
 These range from 2.5 to 5.8 mm long center petals to 4.5–6 mm long outer petals.
 The flowers have glandular, simple hairs on the exterior with dense tufts in the center.
 The petals serve as primary protection to the plant's androecium and gynoecium, the female and male reproductive organs.

 Ecology

 The flowers are morphologically designed to be pollinated by insects, including bees.
-When an insect probes to the bottom of the flower where the nectar is contained, the hairs around the insidium are agitated by the insect, thus releasing pollen onto the insect's body.
+When an insect probes to the bottom of the flower where the nectar is contained, the hairs around the indusium are agitated by the insect, thus releasing pollen onto the insect's body.
 The pollen is held on a thin membranous covering (indusium) when the flower opens, however, the pollen collection by the indusium is rather inefficient, and the pollen is often found around the outside of the indusium.

 Dampiera wellsiana fruits are also indehiscent, meaning the pod or fruit does not split open to release its seed when it is ripe.